-Do the Right Thing is set entirely on a street in Brooklyn, where, apparently, no cars ever drive.
+Do the Right Thing is set entirely on one street in Brooklyn, where, apparently, no cars ever drive.
 Taking place over only a couple of days, it focuses on the friendships, tensions and conflicts of its residents as they deal with a heatwave and increasing racial tensions.

 What makes this film great is the rich tapestry of characters on display here.
 There’s Sal and his sons (Danny Aiello, Richard Edson, John Turturro) who run the pizzeria, and their delivery boy Mookie (Spike Lee); Da Mayor (Ossie Davis), an old drunkard who commands a lot of respect in the neighbourhood; the confrontational Buggin’ Out (Giancarlo Esposito) and his friend Radio Raheem (Bill Nunn); Sweet Dick Willie (Robin Harris) and his friends; and Mother Sister (Ruby Dee), a woman constantly looking out of her window.
-Rarely seen but often heard is Mr Senor Love Daddy (Samuel L Jackson) who hosts the local radio station and provides the soundtrack in a way not dissimilar from Reservoir Dogs‘ “K Billy’s Super Sounds of the Seventies”.
+Rarely seen but often heard is Mr Señor Love Daddy (Samuel L Jackson) who hosts the local radio station and provides the soundtrack in a way not dissimilar from Reservoir Dogs‘ “K Billy’s Super Sounds of the Seventies”.

+The film is doused in a red filter which detracts from the realism somewhat as it looks like photography rather than documentary.
 While Lee tackles social issues in his films, and they often have an organic feel having been written from his own experience, he is also not afraid of creating a visual style.
 Many would take a different approach.
 Precious, for example, opts for a far more naturalistic feel.